Q&A – How can I drink alcohol safely?

 What about young people?
 Surely they don’t need to worry about all that until they’re older?

 Quite the opposite – the brain continues to develop until the age of 25 and alcohol interferes with that.
-The adolescent brain is especially susceptible to alcohol, and starting drinking young increases the risk of alcohol dependence in later life.
+The adolescent brain is especially susceptible to alcohol, and starting to drink alcohol at a young age increases the risk of alcohol dependence later in life.
 The younger people are when they start drinking, the more damage they risk doing.

 But isn’t red wine good for you?